 The next respondent who stated the following similarly echoed this sentiment: "After 9/11 you had lots of groups in the US that foolishly stated we are Sikhs not Muslims as an attempt to educate people, in Canada I think there's more understanding.
 So here I didn't see much of that separation going on because when you grow up here you're brown, and you're kind of related to each other in that respect.
-There were some Sikh groups in the US however that were challenging the whole 'we are not Muslim' discourse and they've been pretty vocal in taking up Muslim human rights as well'.
+There were some Sikh groups in the US however that were that sense of still being immigrants and still not being part of the wider community".